It’s that time of the year again – our new travel brochure (2013) has just been printed and is being posted all over the world as I am writing this.

 – Cruising the Northern Dodecanese (Greece), an island cruise taking in legendary Samos with its grand remains from the Archaic period, Patmos, eternally sacred to Christianity, and Kos, with its great ancient city and sanctuary of Asklepios, god of healing.

 So, there’s much to consider, much to enjoy, and much to explore.
-Please browse our brochure online, order a copy, or download the pdf.
+Please request a brochure.
 For more images, browse our albums on facebook, and if you are tempted to travel with with Peter Sommer Travels, feel free to contact us.